sobhonium/bitcoin-price-prediction/README.md

    ```bash
    pip install -r requirements.txt
    ```
 3. Place the Bitcoin price data CSV in the `data/` directory.
+You can download it from https://www.kaggle.com/datasets/mczielinski/bitcoin-historical-data .
 4. Run the main scripts for training and prediction.

 ## Requirements